 The best lever position to achieve maximum efficiency will depend on the chimney draw, but will normally be near the centre.
 Every chimney is different, and you will eventually find your stove's optimum position.
-This is when the flames are swirling in a lazy manner around the stove, not roaring.
-If the lever is pushed too far to the left, you starve the fire of oxygen, causing the glass to darken; a good indicator of this is that the flames will appear to burn sporadically and above the wood.
-Move the lever a small amount to the right so there is a lazy flame.
+This is when the flames are swirling lazily around the stove, not roaring.
+If the lever is pushed too far to the left, you starve the fire of oxygen, causing the glass to darken.
+Move the lever a small amount to the right until the glass just stays clean.
+We do not recommend the use of a stove thermometer - the high efficiency of the stove means flue gases are cool and would give an inaccurate reading, leading to over-firing and damage to internal components.